Following-up on past due invoices: still using Excel spreadsheets?

 A follow-up table that is not updated consistently can lead to inaccuracies when following up.
 Forgetting to send out a payment reminder on an invoice that has already been paid, requesting incorrect amounts, or even in some cases sending reminders for an invoice that is being disputed could have serious repercussions throughout the billing cycle.

-All company's departments have begun embracing this shift towards digitalization of their business activities.
+All company departments have begun embracing this shift towards digitalization of their business activities.
 Now it's up to the finance team to initiate their own transformation.

-From data collection to analysis, digitization is transforming financial managers into the key holders of the company's financial data.
+From data collection to analysis, digitization is transforming financial managers into key stakeholders of the company's financial data.

 Meet Upflow: a real-time customer invoice tracking solution

-Upflow provides your business with systematic cash collection workflows, in order to make sure you never forget about unpaid invoices .
-With systematic and customized reminders, your customers will pay faster.
+Upflow provides your business with systematic and customizable cash collection workflows, in order to make sure you never forget about unpaid invoices.
+Create targeted workflows and personalized reminders with the customer name, and company name to get paid faster.
 On average, our users see their days sales outstanding decreasing by 20% in less than 3 months, a significant improvement for their cash flows.

 Upflow centralizes all aspects of invoice tracking and allows you to alert each member of your team when they should perform a follow-up action.
 Shorten your average payment term by sending a customer reminder at the right time and to the right person.

-With Upflow, say goodbye to your Excel payment tracking spreadsheet and digitize your invoice tracking process.
+With Upflow, say goodbye to your Microsoft Excel payment tracking spreadsheet and digitize your invoice tracking process.
+You can try us out for Free with our Discover plan.

 Latest articles